dheeraj9932/Automated-spline-trajectory-planning-for-offline-robot-programming/Project_timeline_and_flow.md

 ---
 - May - Sep 2021
 	- This time, we have tried to implement a new type of 5th degree polynomial generation method.
-	- reference: "Local Path Planning And Motion Control For Agv In Positioning".[find it here](https://ieeexplore.ieee.org/document/637936)
+	- reference: "Local Path Planning And Motion Control For Agv In Positioning".(https://ieeexplore.ieee.org/document/637936)
 	- This method is originally meant for generation of 5th degree polynomial on a 2d plane which is used for trajectory planning of a mobile robot.
 	- We have modified the technique into a 3d spline generating code, which takes the inputs:
 		- first and the last of the spline segment